pajtai/Netlumination.com/application/_posts/2009-05-05-using-multiple-loops-in-wordpress-with-query_posts-and-get_categories.md

 layout: post
 title: Using Multiple Loops in Wordpress with query_posts() and get_categories()
 tags:
-- Category
+- category
 - foreach
 - get_categories
-- PHP
+- oho
 - query_posts
-- Template
+- template
-- The Loop
+- the loop
-- Wordpress
+- wordpress
 ---

 This is a tutorial to demonstrate how to show entire posts from multiple categories in Wordpress.
 This would be